Durango Resources (CVE:DGO) Trading 25% Higher – Here’s What Happened

-Shares of Durango Resources Inc. (CVE:DGO – Get Free Report) traded up 25% on Tuesday .
+Shares of Durango Resources Inc. (CVE:DGO – Get Free Report) were up 25% during trading on Wednesday .
 The company traded as high as C$0.05 and last traded at C$0.05.
-279,000 shares changed hands during trading, an increase of 57% from the average session volume of 177,243 shares.
+Approximately 279,000 shares changed hands during mid-day trading, an increase of 57% from the average daily volume of 177,243 shares.
 The stock had previously closed at C$0.04.

 Durango Resources Price Performance